PrincetonUniversity/climate-hpc/README.md

 # Getting an Account on the Computers

-To get an account on the Tigress system have your faculty advisor email David Luet with a request for a new account on `tiger`.
+To get an account on the Tigress system have your faculty advisor send a request to cses@princeton.edu for a new account on `tiger`.

 An account on the `tigercpu` cluster gives you access to: